 RoSusan D. Bartee, Ph.D.

 The author or editor of three books and more than 40 journal articles, RoSusan Bartee was the first African American to obtain the rank of full professor in educational leadership at UM.
-She is currently on sabbatical and serving as interim vice president of the Association of Public Land-grant Universities.
+She has also served as interim vice president of the Association of Public Land-grant Universities.

 Tom Burnham, Ed.D.